Narzgul/Lithium/README.md

 # Lithium Mod
-Adds Lithium Ore and Items
+A fabric mod for Minecraft that adds Lithium Ore and Items